Events

 THE FUTURE OF MUNI AND BAY AREA TRANSIT: FUNDING, CUTS AND THE 2026 BALLOT

 Thursday, October 16 from 6-7pm at Ellard Hall in the Most Holy Redeemer Church at 100 Diamond Street.
 This educational event will provide an overview of MUNI and Bay Area transit finances with the latest updates on the effort to avoid a transit fiscal cliff, followed by questions from the audience.
 The recent state budget allocated funding, including a $750 million loan, to the four agencies to maintain services through the end of next year.
-Two revenue measures are being discussed and likely to be on the November 2026 ballot-- a subregional sales tax (San Francisco, Alameda, Contra Costa, and possibly also San Mateo and Santa Clara counties) to support transit across and within these jurisdictions and a local SF parcel tax for Muni.
+Two revenue measures are being discussed and likely to be on the November 2026 ballot-- a subregional sales tax (San Francisco, Alameda, Contra Costa, and possibly also San Mateo and Santa Clara counties) to support transit across and within these jurisdictions and a local San Francisco parcel tax for MUNI.
+RSVP to get reminders on Eventbrite.

 OCTOBER CASTRO NIGHT MARKET

 Friday, October 31 from 5-10pm on 18th Street between Hartford and Collingwood Streets.
 Join us for Halloween and the last Castro Night Market of 2025!
-The Castro Night Market will feature local food vendors, merchants, and live entertainment on the 3rd Friday of every month.
+The Castro Night Market will feature local food vendors, merchants, and live entertainment (usually on the 3rd Friday of every month, but not this time).
 Presented by CG Events, The Castro Merchants Association and the Civic Joy Fund.
 The event is free and open to the public.
 Info and RSVP on Eventbrite.

 NOVEMBER 4 SPECIAL ELECTION